1pajaco/RG-igra/README.md

 TODO:
 - third person camera, ✅
-- implement jumping with spacebar ~ with player gravity,
+- implement jumping with spacebar and running with ShiftLeft, ✅
-- create custom play enviroment with new models,
+- create custom play enviroment with new models, 🚧
-- do Phong shading/lighting model,
+- do Phong shading/lighting model, 🚧
-- figure out what puzzles,
+- figure out what puzzles, 🚧
-- ...
+- Please add more tasks ...